hammad93/time_crypt/README.md

 - For a production deployment, consider removing the `--reload` flag in the `ExecStart` command.
 The reload flag is more suited for development as it restarts the server when code changes are detected.
 - If you face any errors or the service doesn't start, follow diagnostic steps to check and debug any issues.

-## Quickstart

-This overviews how we can utilize the API in the real-world use case that the algorithm was made for.
-The requirements are that this algorithm works regardless of the padlock technologies.
-Often, manufacturers of time-lock mechanisms make low-quality physical locks.
-Even if they improved, it may not be as effective against lock-picking compared to heavy-duty padlocks.
-Here, we present a solution that combines the two.
-We give the user a combination to put into multiple combination padlocks that is meant to be forgotten.
-If the user remembers, they can request a new random combination.
-The combination is made up of 8 characters or digits.
-This means that this algorithm can be reused for many types of combination padlock technology in the past or present without additional costs.

-1. Generate a new code and input lock time.
-  - Save the cryptographic message.
-The SaaS will save a .txt file with the message from your web browser.
-2. Enter the code into your padlock(s) and lock the safe.
-3. Check the status of the lock and unlock time.
-All time unlocked codes will automatically be exposed.
-  - To decrypt from an anonymous source, the SaaS can reads the message saved in step 1 in the `unlock` api and return the passcode if it's past the lock time.

-Although the number of digits can be configured, the 8 digits that were meant to be "forgotten" is based on Miller's law that humans are able to remember about 7, plus or minus 2, objects in their short-term memory.
-8 digits were also chosen because of the lack of availability of commerical locks and safes with more than 8 digits for their unlock combinations.

 ## User interface